drhsqlite/fossil-mirror/www/fossil-is-not-relational.md

 - It <u>**holds all SCM-relevant data except for client-level file content**</u>, the latter instead being referenced by their unique hash values.
-Storage of the client-side content as an implementation detail delegated to higher-level applications.
+Storage of the client-side content is an implementation detail delegated to higher-level applications.

 - <u>**Auditability**</u>.
 By following the hash references in